AllGray/AllGray.github.io/source/index.html.md

 2n2222 transistor, 2.2kΩ resistor (color code: red, red, red, golden), 1n4148 diode and the headphone connector.

-**Important:** be careful to turn the transistor and the diode to the right side!
-Note the little black ring on the diode indicating how you need to turn the component.
+<aside class="warning">be careful to turn the transistor and the diode to the right side!
+Note the little black ring on the diode indicating how you need to turn the component</aside>

 slate/images/84.jpg